marcogma/SignLanguagProject/README.md

 ![](https://d.newsweek.com/en/full/1394686/asl-getty-images.jpg)

 ### Description
-This project aims to implement a real-time video translator of the american sign language translator.
+This project aims to implement a real-time video translator of the american sign language.

 ### Requirements
 * Python 3